 All SSR buildings can be easily identified by the signage located at the main entrances to each building.

-The plan is to gradually expand the program campus-wide to all buildings.
 This program has been successfully implemented at many businesses and institutions and should help CSU significantly increase the total amount of campus waste that is recycled as well as result in cost savings.

 View Single Stream Recycling Video